aliciajpan/cake-game/README.md

         "time": 1726802792496
     }
      ```
-5. Store player's name (from front-end input or use placeholder if none provided) to localStorage
+4. Store player's name, from front-end input or use placeholder if none provided (localStorage)

 ### Endpoints

-List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

 **POST `/cakes`** -> Generates and returns array of cakes